 GPS-enabled cameras allow automated software to put photos on the map, giving photographers and travelers an idea of where to explore next.
 But automated programs will mix in those stunning landscapes with cat photos and duck-lipped selfies — leaving lots of digging left to scout out the best views.
 One startup is aiming to change that by curating locations from real, human photographers.
 Explorest is a new iOS photo-scouting app that mixes the best views with photography tips and tricks from local shutterbugs and influential Instagrammers.
+After launching in Singapore in July 2017, Explorest expanded to California on April 24.

 Several apps and websites already suggest photo locations by pulling photos from the web and using the GPS metadata to show exactly where the view was shot.
-Explorest is different, CEO and co-founder Justin Myers explains, because the app is 100-percent curated, from the suggested locations to the best times to shoot and even how to get there.
+Explorest is different, CEO and co-founder Justin Myers explains, because the app is 100 percent curated, from the suggested locations to the best times to shoot and even how to get there.
 That means the app is filled with only pro shots — and pro recommendations.

 The second biggest way that Explorest differentiates itself from options like Streetography and Photo Hotspots is in the level of detail, Myers says, often listing information that isn’t easily accessible on the internet.
 For each location, Explorest lists the exact GPS coordinates and how far away that spot is from the user’s current location.
 While the program allows users to easily pull up directions inside Apple’s native Maps app with a tap, insight from the photographer on just how to get there is available, too, pointing out obscure locations and spots that require a bit of walking as well as noting whether it’s easier to hop on a subway or drive.

-Along with how to get there, Explorest helps photographers plan by suggesting the best times to visit — including the “magic hour” times for golden hour, blue hour, sunrise, and sunset — and what to pack.
+Along with how to get there, Explorest helps photographers plan by suggesting the best times to visit — including the “magic hour” times for the golden hour, blue hour, sunrise, and sunset — and what to pack.
 Real-time weather for the location is also integrated into the app.
 The exact photo specs are also listed, along with at least three technical or compositional tips from the photographer.
 The app also includes a list of recommended things to see and do nearby.

 “Compared to other products, we personally vet every piece of information — our entire app is vetted,” Myers said.
 “We interview photographers before building location insights.
 The users can trust that the information is not only from local photographers, but accurate and something to depend on.”